flynshue/esctl/docs/esctl_get_index.md

 ## esctl get index

-show information about one or more index
+get detailed information about one or more index

 ### Options